• Skip to primary navigation

 While the cookie dough is cooling in the fridge, preheat the oven to 175° C (350° F) and line 2 large baking sheets with parchment paper.

-Once the pumpkin cookie dough is chilled and firm, scoop out 1 ½ tablespoon of dough ball (40 grams) onto the baking sheet with the help of a cookie scoop.
+Once the pumpkin cookie dough is chilled and firm, scoop out 1 ½ tablespoons of dough ball (40 grams) onto the baking sheet with the help of a medium cookie scoop.

 cookie dough balls lined on a baking sheet